 Scroll down to find previous STEMAP public engagement activities organized by field of study.

-- Zooarchaeologist brought animal bones to a youth in custody facility.
-Students completed an activity where they identified the animal’s type of habitat based on its bone and teeth structure.
+- A zooarchaeologist brought animal bones to a youth in custody facility.
+Students completed an activity where they identified the animal’s habitat based on its bone and teeth structure.

-- An Anthropologist discussed diet in early humans with inmates in a horticulture training program.
-The anthropologist helped inmates create recipe cards incorporating science content and the produce grown in the Jail’s garden.
+- An anthropologist discussed diet in early humans with inmates in a horticulture training program.
+The anthropologist worked with the inmates to create recipe cards for distribution at the local farmer’s market that incorporated science content about the produce grown in the Jail’s garden.

 Cell and Molecular Biology